-The 2016 University of Glasgow Staff Survey launches on 3 May.
+The 2016 University of Glasgow Staff Survey is six weeks away.
+What does this mean for us?
 It’s one of the best opportunities all of us have to express OUR views on how the University works, what’s good and not so good about working life here and how all of us in the University move forward to achieve our goals.

 The University strategy 2015 - 2020, Inspiring People – Changing the World, was informed by comments from the last Staff Survey in 2014 along with the discussions that Senior Vice-Principal Neal Juster, held locally across the University.

 Indeed the way in which the strategy was developed via engagement and consultation with staff across the campus was itself influenced from the feedback received in the Survey.
 This resulted in the UofG’s inspiring people being at the heart of all we do.

 In advance of this year’s survey, Campus e-News is reporting on how different parts of the University of Glasgow have acted on the 2014 feedback, bringing about some truly inspiring changes .
 Over the next six weeks, we’ll bring you some examples that outline how Colleges and Schools, and University Services, have moved to make things better and our ways of working more effective.

 This week we focus on some of the many initiatives taken forward across the College of Arts, based on the feedback you provided.

 - The survey highlighted that many people felt that communications could be improved, with only 46% of staff feeling that there were opportunities to feed their views upwards.

 In response to this, College Council and some School forums have been changed to include open discussion around topical themes, encouraging consultation and the spread of good practice.